Hemant7771/Mern-App/README.md

 The application fetches student data from a backend API and displays it on the frontend using React.
 It helps in understanding the complete flow of a MERN stack application.
+- Used reusable Card component and props to display data
+- Implemented basic CRUD API (GET, POST)

 ## 🛠 Tech Stack